-As of July 27, 2010, Westar Energy had a \$730.0 million revolving credit facility under which \$268.2 million had been borrowed and an additional \$22.4 million of letters of credit had been issued.
+As of October 20, 2010, Westar Energy had a \$730.0 million revolving credit facility under which \$140.0 million had been borrowed and an additional \$20.7 million of letters of credit had been issued.

-On January 27, 2010, FERC approved our request for authority to issue short-term securities and pledge KGE mortgage bonds in order to increase the size of Westar Energy's revolving credit facility to \$1.0 billion.
-We have not yet exercised our authority to increase the size of the facility.
+On January 27, 2010, FERC approved our request for authority to issue short-term securities in an aggregate amount up to \$1.0 billion including, without limitation, by increasing the size of our revolving credit facility.
+We have not yet exercised the increase in our authority.